blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...1]introduction/+page.md

 - Degen
 - All other EVM networks

-### Optional - Use an API key to fetch real-time transaction data, balances & gas

-Using a Blocknative API key with Web3 Onboard on the free plan will allow you to gain the benefits of Blocknative balance & transaction services.
-Blocknative has a free forever plan you can always use.

-This step is not required to use Web3 Onboard.
-You can skip to the [**Quickstart**](/docs/overview/introduction#quickstart) step below if you want to use Web3 Onboard without API services or if you already have a Blocknative account & API key.

-**Setup your Account**
-Go to the Account Dashboard at [https://explorer.blocknative.com/account](https://explorer.blocknative.com/account) and setup an account with an email address.
-You will receive an email to confirm your account.

-**Create your API Key**
-On the Account Dashboard at [https://explorer.blocknative.com/account](https://explorer.blocknative.com/account), create an API key with your choice of name or use/rename the Default Key.
-Consider using different API keys for development, staging, and production releases.

 ## Quickstart

 Install the core web3-onboard library, the injected wallets module, and optionally ethers.js to support browser extension and mobile wallets: